COSC-499-W2025/capstone-project-team-20/documents/logs/teamWeeklyLogs/teamWeeklyLogs.md

 **Work Performed:**
 - Branden Kennedy (42474551): Worked on extracting project metadata, specifically file sizes, dates, average sizes.
 This closed issue [COSC-499-W2025/capstone-project-team-20#99](https://github.com/COSC-499-W2025/capstone-project-team-20/issues/99).
 I also worked on decomposing Issue #34 into multiple subissues (as its quite a large issue).
 Lastly, I tested and reviewed other team member's code, thoroughly reviewing PR's.
+- Necmi Kaan Sapoglu (17014796): Worked on enhancing the project analytics and skill tracking functionality.
+Completed Issue #52, which introduced the SkillEvent class and helper methods for creating a chronological list of skills across projects.
+This feature allows project data to be structured and analyzed over time.
+Also completed Issue #78, implementing the Project dataclass for storing metadata such as project name, folder path, timestamps, and technical metrics.
+This dataclass forms the foundation for how projects are persisted and analyzed throughout the system.
+I also reviewed other other team member's code through PR's and provided review.
+I will be starting the new issues that I created for next week.

 **Features included in the project plan for this milestone are:**
 - Issues #30 up to and including Issue [COSC-499-W2025/capstone-project-team-20#111](https://github.com/COSC-499-W2025/capstone-project-team-20/issues/111)

 **Continuing tasks from last week and plan for the next week:**
 - Issue [COSC-499-W2025/capstone-project-team-20#34](https://github.com/COSC-499-W2025/capstone-project-team-20/issues/34) is being decomposed into multiple subissues.
 Issue #99 is a subissue of #34 and has been closed.
 This week, further decomposition of the task will happen and they will be worked on, so it is continuing through to this week.
+- Issue #96 Future adaptation of the chronological list of skills feature.
+This will involve extending the current timeline logic to incorporate project context and improved data visualization.

 **Burnup chart:**